celery/celery/docs/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The default value for the `Task.send_error_emails` attribute, which if
-set to :const:`True` means errors occuring during task execution will be
+set to :const:`True` means errors occurring during task execution will be
 sent to :setting:`ADMINS` by e-mail.

 .. setting:: CELERY_TASK_ERROR_WHITELIST